dressel/ErgodicControl.jl/docs/trajectory_manager.rst

 Fields and Construction
 =========================
-The `TrajectoryManager` type has the following fields:
+The :code:`TrajectoryManager` type has the following fields:
 ::

 	# needed for all trajectories